AdobeDocs/campaign-web.en/help/v8/workflows/activities/channels.md

 Start building your workflow with the relevant activities before placing the delivery:

-* If you want to sent a reccuring delivery, start your workflow with a **Scheduler** activity.
+* If you want to send a recurring delivery, start your workflow with a **Scheduler** activity.
 If you want to send a one-shot delivery, you can define the contact date using a **Scheduler** activity or define the schedule in the delivery's settings.
 See [this section](scheduler.md).

 * Add a **Build audience** activity.
 The audience is the main target of your delivery: the recipients who receive the messages.
 When sending messages in the context of a campaign workflow, the message audience is not defined in the channel activity, but in the **Build audience** activity.
 See [this section](build-audience.md).